 "The key thing is we are standing by our commitments and from 2013 we will reach 0.7% - that's the absolute commitment," he told the BBC's Andrew Marr show.

 "It will be put into law.
 The prime minister and I have made it clear the bill is ready to proceed and it will proceed when the business managers say."

-When pressed on why it was omitted from the Queen's Speech, he told Marr: "In the end declaratory legislation should take secondary preference to the legislation which is being passed which is vital for our future economic prosperity."'Investment in prosperity'
+When pressed on why it was omitted from the Queen's Speech, he told Marr: "In the end declaratory legislation should take secondary preference to the legislation which is being passed which is vital for our future economic prosperity."